Amazon's Best Holiday Gifts Under $200

-If you're looking to score the best holiday gifts this year, that doesn't mean you have to spend over $200 -- if you're looking on Amazon!
+Looking to score the best holiday gifts this year?
+That doesn't mean you have to spend over $200 -- if you're looking at Amazon's Black Friday Sale!
 Amazon has amazing options to shop on their 2021 holiday gift guide!
-It's out a bit early this year, but with supply chain issues causing shipping delays, it should help you get holiday gifts to your loved ones on time.
+Holiday shopping ramped up early this year because of supply chain issues causing shipping delays, but it should help you get holiday gifts to your loved ones on time.

 The Amazon Black Friday Sale pricing delivers deep discounts from top brands and small businesses alike, and it comes right in time for Black Friday worthy deals.
 Downloading the Amazon app will bring the deals directly to your smartphone.
 Amazon Prime members, be sure to sign into your account for access to free two-day shipping on select items.
 And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can join the fun of this major online sale.
 If you're thinking about getting an Amazon Gift Card, first-time Amazon gift card buyers can score a $10 Amazon credit for an Amazon gift card purchase of $50 or more.